bytefair/vanilli/readme.md

 ## TODO

-### before 0.3.0
+### before 0.4.0

 1. style all pagination - scaffold is in place but it's very shaky
+2. some structure to author page bio
+3. call for prism

 ### later

-4. possible author template
-5. related posts plugin
+1. related posts plugin?
-6. easy shortcode creation
+2. easy shortcode creation
-7. stilts for custom types? not sure about this...
+3. stilts for custom types? not sure about this...
-8. create a cakefile to automatically build site, then rename normalize, etc
+4. create a cakefile to automatically build site, then rename normalize, etc

 ## ROADMAP